oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     &redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb
     &code_verifier=3641a2d12d66101249cdf7a79c000c1f8c05d2aafcf14bf146497bed

-In addition to the processing rules in (#token_request), the authorization server MUST:
+In addition to the processing rules in {{token-request}}, the authorization server MUST:

 *  ensure that the authorization code was issued to the authenticated confidential or credentialed client, or if the client is public, ensure that the